aalto-grades/aalto-grades/README.md

 ## Demo virtual machine

-As one of the developers, in order to access the virtual machine for https://aalto-grades.cs.aalto.fi, you may do the following:
+As a developers, in order to access the virtual machine for https://aalto-grades.cs.aalto.fi, you may do the following:

 1. Set up configuration for your Aalto access (only required when logging in